tyrellcurry/tyrellcurry/README.md

 # Hello there friends! <img alt="Fire" src='images\blueblob_jump.gif' width="36" height="36">

-## My name is Tyrell 👋, I'm a Front-End developer with a focus on HTML5, CSS3, JavaScript and React 🚀.
+## My name is Tyrell 👋, I'm a Front-End developer with a focus on HTML5, CSS3, JavaScript and React.

 ## At a core, I am passionate about solving problems.
 I think I love that aspect of coding the most.
 I find I am happiest when I am immersed in technology and faced with daily challenges that help me grow.
 I am a huge advocate on continuous learning and strive to consistently live by that mindset.